US lashes out at 'repugnant' regime violence in Nicaragua - Journal du Cameroun

 It came as Ortega — a 72-year-old leftwing former guerrilla leader, who has ruled Nicaragua for 22 of the past 39 years — sought to calm the street fury directed at him after initially deploying security forces and muzzling independent media.

-Following a massive anti-government march in the capital Managua on Monday by tens of thousands of workers, students, pensioners and ordinary citizens, an embattled Ortega has intensified appeals for dialogue.
+Following a massive anti-government march in the capital Managua on Monday by tens of thousands of workers, students, pensioners and ordinary citizens, an embattled Ortega has stepped up appeals for dialogue.

 He has also ordered the release of dozens of protesters arrested during the protests and lifted a broadcast ban on a private TV news channel.